danielhrisca/asammdf/doc/gui.rst

-Ctrl+H       Hex                    Toggle hex representation of integer channels Ctrl+I       Insert cursor comment  Insert a visual vertical line and comment at the current cursor position [6]_ Ctrl+P       Physical               Toggle physical representation of integer channels Ctrl+S       Save plot channels     Save channels from current active subplot in a new MF4 file Ctrl+Shift+S Save all channels      Save all channels from all sub-windows in a new MF4 file Shift+C      Cascade sub-windows    Cascade the sub plots
+Ctrl+H       Hex                    Toggle hex representation of integer channels Ctrl+I       Insert cursor comment  Insert a visual vertical line and comment at the current cursor position [6]_ Ctrl+P       Physical               Toggle physical representation of integer channels Ctrl+R       Edit color ranges      Opens a dialog to edit the channel or channel group color ranges [7]_ Ctrl+G       Edit Y axis scaling    Opens a dialog to visually edit the Y axis ranges acoording to the expected signal values [7]_
+Ctrl+S       Save plot channels     Save channels from current active subplot in a new MF4 file Ctrl+Shift+S Save all channels      Save all channels from all sub-windows in a new MF4 file Shift+C      Cascade sub-windows    Cascade the sub plots